Monday, 29 February 2016

 ---ooo---

-Wednesday 17 February 2016
+Wednesday, 17 February 2016

 KANHAIYA KUMAR (Why target a single person?)

 Numerous TV debates have harped on this point.
 Why single out one student, when a whole lot of others were shouting seditious-slogans?
-Why only in JNU, when you a tango with similar people in Kashmir?
+Why only in JNU, when they dance tango with similar people in Kashmir?
 Well, Kanhaiya was (is) the leader of the JNUSU and was leading the crowd that day, when they called for destruction of India.
 That is good enough reason to put him behind bars.
 Whether he uttered those same very words from his own lips is not important.
 But, the legal issues go beyond that.
 Why make a single person (or just a few) pay for the crime of many?

 Let's go back to the days, when music piracy was at its peak, five to ten years ago.
 Powered by peer-to-peer networks like the Limewire, BitTorrent or Napster, millions of young men and women, older ones too, downloaded and shared songs, which were copyrighted by record labels or music companies.
 It happened in India and many countries.
 But, in the USA, which prides itself on a tough regime of patents and copyrights (a great factor in its vibrant culture of innovation and creativity in academic, scientific, technological and entertainment fields), the record companies took the matter into their hands.
 They sued unknown millions for damages.
 Of course, it was technologically possible to list out each one of those anonymous downloaders and make them party in the legal battle.
 But, they narrowed down to just a few, out of which two cases are the most celebrated.
 The judiciary went along with this course.